zrc0622/HIRL4UCAV/README.md

 <h1 align='center'> Highly Imitative Reinforcement Learning for UCAV </h1>

+This is the implementation of "An Imitative Reinforcement Learning Framework for Autonomous Dogfight".
 The expert dataset, the trained models, and recorded videos of the learned policies are available at [Google Drive](https://drive.google.com/drive/folders/1lAllxmsy0MhW714ZmT8fb0MkdJktUxzJ?usp=sharing).

 ## Installation